 For example, here are some traffic growth graphs for a few different clients.

-A B2B SaaS company for sales and marketing departments:
+A B2B SaaS company for marketers:

 You can see the graphs are very different for these clients, both in shape and size.
 That’s normal.